liferay/liferay-docs/devGuide/en/chapters/06-accessing-remote-services.markdown

     oauth.request.token.uri=/c/portal/oauth/request_token

 Great!
 Now your OAuth services are implemented and OAuth constants are specified.
 Your portlet can now partake in the OAuth authorization process!
-Now you'll just need to set up a simple user interface to start the OAuth cycle.
+You'll just need to set up a simple user interface to start the OAuth cycle.
 Let's do this next!

 ### Creating a User Interface for Authentication

-If your portlet is accessing the OAuth platform for the first time, it will need a user interface to start the OAuth cycle.
-The OAuth authorization UI should automatically render when the portlet does not possess the access token and access secret.
-The below code snippet is a JSP which initiates the OAuth authorization process:
+Your portlet's user interface must initiate the OAuth cycle the first time it accesses the OAuth platform for each specific user.
+Your portlet must automatically render the OAuth authorization UI when the portlet does not possess the access token and access secret.
+The JSP code snippet below initiates the OAuth authorization process:

     <portlet:actionurl name="setupOAuth" var="setupOAuthURL">
     <%